aleen42/PersonalWiki/Programming/JavaScript/Framework/react/think_in_react/think_in_react.md

 - Either the common owner or another component higher up in the hierarchy should own the state.
 - If you can't find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

 Following this strategy, we can find that both SearchBar and ProductTable need the state.
 And their common components is FilterableProductTable.
-Therefore, the state should live in FilterableProductTable.
+Therefore, the state should live in **FilterableProductTable**.

 ```js
 var SearchBar = React.createClass({